Bookrage001/osc/resources/docs/docs/getting-started.md

 !!! tip ""
     Prebuilt binaries for Linux, Windows and OS X can be found on the [release](https://github.com/jean-emmanuel/open-stage-control/releases) page.

+## Supported platforms

+Open Stage Control is a *desktop* server application.
+It runs on all [platforms supported by Electron](https://electron.atom.io/docs/tutorial/supported-platforms/) or [Node](https://nodejs.org/en/) (in headless mode only, see [Running without Electron](#running-without-electron)).
+Any device running a compatible browser can connect to the server :

+- Chrome/Chromium version `50` or later (Linux, MacOS, Windows, Android, etc)
+- iOS version `9.3` or later

+!!! tip "Android / iOS native app ?"
+    There is no native mobile application.
+The server's url can be added to the home screen to launch the interface in fullscreen.

 ## Options